resources > Additional Roles > Curación

 Before consumers can query a subgraph, it must be indexed.
 This is where curation comes into play.
 In order for Indexers to earn substantial query fees on quality subgraphs, they need to know what subgraphs to index.
 When Curators signal on a subgraph, it lets Indexers know that a subgraph is in demand and of sufficient quality that it should be indexed.

-Curators make The Graph network efficient and signaling is the process that curators use to let Indexers know that a subgraph is good to index; where GRT is added to a bonding curve for a subgraph.
-Indexers can trust the signal from a curator because upon signaling, curators mint a curation share for the subgraph, entitling them to a portion of future query fees that the subgraph drives.
+Curators make The Graph network efficient and signaling is the process that Curators use to let Indexers know that a subgraph is good to index.
+Indexers can trust the signal from a Curator because upon signaling, Curators mint a curation share for the subgraph, entitling them to a portion of future query fees that the subgraph drives.

 Curator signals are represented as ERC20 tokens called Graph Curation Shares (GCS).
 Those that want to earn more query fees should signal their GRT to subgraphs that they predict will generate a strong flow of fees to the network.
 Curators cannot be slashed for bad behavior, but there is a deposit tax on Curators to disincentivize poor decision-making that could harm the integrity of the network.
 Curators will also earn fewer query fees if they curate on a low-quality subgraph because there will be fewer queries to process or fewer Indexers to process them.